 Our program values and supports professional development by ensuring our fellows participate in:

 Fellows will be evaluated throughout the year by faculty and participating sports medicine staff members.
 Assessments will be done via an on-line tool after each rotation.
 Each clinical rotation will support the competency variables set forth by the ACGME.
-The competency levels will be evaluated semi-annually through a milestone evaluation.
+The competency levels will be evaluated semi-annually through ACGME’s Milestone evaluation process.
 Additionally, the fellow will meet with the Program Director semi-annually to discuss evaluations and progress in the program.

-The Fellowship program receives applications through the SF Match web based program.
+The Fellowship program receives applications exclusively through the SF Match web based program.
 Applicants are directed to: sfmatch.org to apply for the Fairview/MOSMI Fellowship position.
 Applications will be monitored, and an invitation letter will be sent to selected candidates for an interview.

-This is a paid fellowship, which also includes medical, dental, and liability insurance.
+This is a paid fellowship, which also includes options for medical, dental, and liability insurance.

-If there are any questions in regards to the Fellowship program, please contact our Fellowship Coordinator Tara Anderson at: firstname.lastname@example.org or 612-672-7125.
+If there are any questions regarding the Fellowship program, please contact our Fellowship Coordinator Tara Anderson at: firstname.lastname@example.org or 612-672-7125.